jpmarcotte/HeroesDraftHelper/collection/README.md

 Copy the result and put it into /data/maps/map_data.json

 ## Player Data
-Create files in /data/players/ according to the README file there. run the scrape_player_data.py file.
+Create files in /data/players/ according to the README file there, then run the scrape_player_data.py file.